 15. Understand local recycling rules in your area, so the process runs without a hitch.

-Customers increasingly care about the origins of food, including whether ingredients were ethically sourced or if any animals were harmed.
+Guests increasingly care about the origins of food, including whether ingredients were ethically sourced or if any animals were harmed.

 20. Invest in sustainable packaging.
 Consider switching from plastics and styrofoam to packaging that’s 100% recyclable, biodegradable, and eco-friendly.